Please refer to the Settlement or Moving Form page.

 The contractor installing the water main generally installs the water service from the main to the property line.
 WSSC is responsible for maintaining the individual water service (lateral) from the main to the property line.
 Service lines (laterals) are generally ¾" to 1 ½" for private homes and up to 12" for larger commercial buildings.
 WSSC uses copper and ductile iron for the service.

 In the past, some galvanized pipe was used.
 Copper pipe; however, is replacing galvanized pipe.
 The lateral from the property line to the house and all water pipes within the house/building are the homeowner’s responsibility.
 On-property water service can be copper, galvanized or plastic.

 Call WSSC's Emergency Call Center at 301-206-4002.
-A Customer Relations Agent will review the property’s history and instruct you based on our records.
+A Customer Service agent will review the property’s history and instruct you based on our records.